TL;DR

 1. Graph

-Your app's topology—named nodes and edges that form linear paths, branches, and loops.
-The graph makes control flow explicit and testable.
+Your app's topology — named nodes and edges that form linear paths, branches, and loops.
+Makes control flow explicit and testable.

 2. State

-A persisted, typed dictionary that flows through the graph (e.g., messages, plan, observations, tool_calls).
-Each node reads state and returns partial updates; reducers merge them deterministically (checkpointing for durability).
+A persisted, typed dictionary that flows through the graph (messages, plan, observations).
+Each node reads state and returns partial updates; reducers merge them deterministically.

 3. Node

-A unit of work: planner, tool call, validator, router, human-approval gate, etc. Internally, a node can happily use LangChain/LCEL (prompt → model → parser) while LangGraph provides the orchestration and persistence around it.
+A unit of work: planner, tool call, validator, router, human-approval gate.
+Internally, a node can use LangChain/LCEL while LangGraph provides orchestration around it.

 4. Edges

 Explicit control rules: next(A→B), conditional edges (guards), and loop edges.
-Edges examine state (and recent events) to decide where to go next—this is how you get predictable routing, retries, and recovery.
+Edges examine state and recent events to decide routing, retries, and recovery.

 Where “Events” Fit

-Events are runtime signals—tool_succeeded, validation_failed, human_approved, timeout_fired.
-They're not a separate modeling primitive; they're inputs that nodes emit and edges can consult (with state) to branch, loop, or pause/resume the run.
+Events are runtime signals — tool_succeeded, validation_failed, human_approved, timeout_fired.
+They're inputs that nodes emit and edges consult to branch, loop, or pause/resume the run.

 Example: When a tool fails, an edge routes to a retry node with backoff based on the tool_failed event.